StephenTaylor-Kx/adventofq/week1.md

 00001b
 00000b
 ```
-Clearly not.
-That would require all 1s on at least one row.
+No: that would require all 1s on at least one row.
 Or a column.
 ```q
 q)any all each {x,flip x}5 cut s[0;9;]
 0b